DaveBathnes/davebathnes.github.io/_posts/2020-02-04-first-post.md

 You could combine code and documentation repositories by publishing just a subdirectory as a set of GH pages (e.g. a `docs` directory).

+GH pages are also a really good way of hosting JavaScript framework applications e.g. React, Angular, or Vue.Js.
+One branch could hold the

 #### [Jekyll](https://jekyllrb.com/)

 This is a static site generator which can build HTML from markdown files.
 GH pages support Jekyll, and will rebuild a static site when changes are committed to the repo.